 These tests are aimed to gauge the psychological suitability of an Aspirant for the defence forces.

 Day 3 involves Group Testing.
 Here several outdoor tests are conducted where the Aspirants need to take part in groups.
 This day involves the following group tests:

 The group discussion is conducted on two topics back to back on some current events or social issues.
 The discussion is usually of 20-30 minutes each.

 - Group Planning Exercise (GPE):

-Here the Aspirants are clubbed in the group of 10 – 15 people and are then given a story based on a model having certain issues.
+Here the Aspirants are clubbed in a group of 10 – 15 people and are then given a story based on a model having certain issues.
 Aspirants need to identify the issues and provide a practical solution for it.